on7dq/OST-Morse-Box/README.md

 Versatility: not all options are mandatory, those who wish to do so, can partially fill the PCB to obtain only the desired functions.
 This is clearly indicated in the construction manual.

+This is waht the full option PCB looks like.
+External components are an OLED display, speaker, touch paddle contacts, LED's and some buttons and switches.

 ![PCB Assembled](https://github.com/on7dq/OST-Morse-Box/blob/master/PCB%20Assembled.jpg)

 The software and the development of the PCB layout were done by OST club member Gilbert, ONL12523.
+Great work!
 I just came up with the idea for the Morse Box ... built the first prototype, and wrote the manual.

 Good luck in building, and have fun using the OST Morse Box!